ManoDaSilva/iMet-4_Hardware/README.md

 # Firmware
 The current firmware can be read with an ST-Link.
-On the edge connector is a serial connector (3.3V levels), and the following can be seen when monitoring the output at startup:
+On the edge connector is a serial port (3.3V levels, 9600baud), and the following can be seen when monitoring the output at startup:

 ```
 iMet-4 Radiosonde Firmware v2.06